The Hound says "Welcome to Toonhound!" Toonhound logo

 me as a freelance cartoonist and writer operating out of Elgin, in the wilds of

-Unpaid Cartoon Researcher on the Great WWW.
+of Unpaid Cartoon Researcher on the Great WWW.

-Claim to Fame for a seven year old, I can tell you.
+but it was one hell of a Claim to Fame for an eight year old, I can tell you!

 spell working as a trainee puppeteer on "Who Framed Roger Rabbit" before

-Off screen, I spent eighteen crazy months working in the stills department
+Moving on, I spent eighteen crazy months working in the stills department

 of Elstree Studios whilst Brent Walker's wrecking balls demolished the